Musings about Photography and the Science behind it

 In the last article we saw that the Point Spread Function and the Modulation Transfer Function of a lens could be easily obtained numerically by applying Discrete Fourier Transforms to its generalized exit pupil function twice in sequence.

 Obtaining the 2D DFTs is easy: simply feed MxN numbers representing the two dimensional complex image of the pupil function in its space to a fast fourier transform routine and, presto, it produces MxN numbers that represent the amplitude of the PSF on the sensing plane, as shown below for the pupil function of a perfect lens with a circular aperture and MxN = 1024×1024.

 Simple and fast.
 Wonderful.
-Below is a slice through the center, row 513, zoomed in.
+Below is a slice through the center, the 513th row, zoomed in.
 Hmm….
 What are the physical units on the axes of displayed data produced by the DFT?

 Less easy – and the subject of this article as seen from a photographic perspective.